rediso4ka/DDOS/README.md

+# README
+Python implementation for detecting DDOS attacks using suffix trees.
+Implementation for suffix trees is used from https://github.com/mazdaka/SuffixTree.

 ## Preamble

 This module is an optimized implementation of Ukkonen's suffix tree algorithm in python which **will** be having most of the important text processing functionalities such as: